 To ensure equal learning opportunities, we provide consultation services regarding reasonable accommodations and support to complete request forms.
-We also educate the university community on accessibility and train accessibility peer supporter students.
+We also educate the university community on accessibility\ and train accessibility peer supporter students.

-"Accessibility" refers to ease of access, ease of participation, obtainability, approachability, usability, and comprehensibility.
+\ "Accessibility" refers to ease of access, ease of participation, obtainability, approachability, usability, and comprehensibility.

-2. What is a "reasonable accommodation"
+1. What is a "reasonable accommodation"

-The University defines a person with a disability as "any person with a physical disability, intellectual disability, mental disability, developmental disability, higher brain dysfunction, intractable disease, or other physical or mental impairment who is continuously restricted in daily life or social life due to their disability or social barriers, and who participates generally in activities conducted by the University, such as education and research."
-"Reasonable accommodation" refers to the necessary and appropriate changes, adjustments, and services that a school or other such institution provides to ensure equal opportunities for people with and without disabilities, tailored to the needs of each individual without compromising the essential nature of education.
+The University defines a person with a disability as "any person with a physical disability, intellectual disability, mental disability, developmental disability, higher brain dysfunction, intractable disease, or other physical or mental impairment who is continuously and considerably restricted in daily life or social life due to their disability or social barriers, and who is a faculty member, etc. or student of the University, or who participates generally in activities conducted by the University, such as education and research."
+"Reasonable accommodation" refers to the necessary and appropriate changes, adjustments, and services that the University provides to ensure equal academic opportunities for people with disabilities, tailored to the needs of each individual without causing undue burden and while maintaining the essential nature of education.